nil2509/Hyprland-Canvas/README.md

 wireplumber.service
 ```

-Some user-systemd checks may produce warnings during installation because the installer is normally running outside the newly-created graphical session.
+Some user-systemd checks may produce warnings during installation because the installer normally runs outside the newly-created graphical session.
 These warnings are not treated as installation failures.

 ---